 There’s no shame in asking for help when necessary, especially in a tough economy.
 Think about the economic problem areas in your own life, or the aspects of your finances where you struggle financially, and reach out to a reputable, qualified professional who can guide you in those areas.

 Tip/Resource: Don’t believe the misconception that hiring a financial pro is “too expensive.”
-You can hire a fee-only financial advisor for a one-hour consultation, for as little as $50 to $100 via the National Association of Personal Financial Advisors.
+You can hire a fee-only financial advisor for a one-hour consultation, via the National Association of Personal Financial Advisors.
 Just log onto http://www.napfa.org to find a good financial planner in your city.

 The Payoff: Getting financial help can put you back on the right track.
 It also means you’ll no longer bear the burden of fixing your economic problems all by yourself.